As you can tell by my posts I love essential oils and use at least one ever day.

 A: Putting your precious oils in dark glass bottles does not provide a magic force field to protect them, it simply keeps damaging light from the product.

-The other big enemy is heat.
+The big enemy is heat.
 It is important to keep oils stored away from both direct heat and light.

 Ideally, the best place to store your aromatherapy oils is in a dry, dark room with a temperature slightly below 68F.